openshift/origin/HACKING.md

 In order to start the server in CPU profiling mode, run:

     $ OPENSHIFT_PROFILE=cpu sudo ./_output/local/bin/linux/amd64/openshift start

+When you're done, you can use the SIGUSR1 signal to kill the openshift process and ensure the profile logs are flushed to disk.

 Or, if running OpenShift under systemd, append this to `/etc/sysconfig/atomic-openshift-{master,node}`